ivantor0/vimix-matter-hq/README.md

 Following Matter's readme, I should note that updates to your system will sometimes change the GRUB menu (for example, the number of available items).
 For this reason you'll have to rerun `sudo bash vmhq.sh` from time to time, so consider not to delete the repository folder or be ready to repeat this procedure.

-## What' s changed from Matter?
+## What's changed from Matter?

 * **Prebuilt image.** While Matter focuses on providing the means to compose your desired image from the modules of your selection, I instead decided to share a layout that I find aesthetically pleasant and facilitate the process of cloning this specific image.
 This means that, in case you have a 1920x1080 display and wish to have the same image as presented above, the process is quite simple — just follow the instructions above.
 If, however, you wish to change some components, you should refer to the next chapter or just use [Matter](https://github.com/mateosss/matter) — that would be easier to start from in case you want to replace the majority of my assets.
 * **No stuttering when switching between menu items.** This is achieved by adding transparent pixmaps for the corners of inactive menu items with the same dimensions as the selected item ones.
 * **Wider menu items.** This allows to display the full names for the majority of items, while also not obstructing the background image.
-* **Prerendered Roboto font.** While some conversion results I got were pretty glitchy and ugly, Roboto seemed quite fine (see screenshot), even if still grainy — which, in fact, can not be changed.
+* **Prerendered Roboto font.** While some conversion results I got were pretty glitchy and ugly, Roboto seemed quite fine (see screenshot), even if still grainy — which, in fact, cannot be changed.
-* **Some other stuff**.
-I changed some font settings including size and color (to match that of Acer's logo) and used Vimix background picture (obviously).
+* **Some other stuff.** I changed some font settings including size and color (to match that of Acer's logo) and used Vimix background picture (obviously).

 ## How do I change anything?